Contemplating today's Gospel

 All the nations you have made shall come and worship you, o Lord, and glorify your name.
 For you are great, and you do wondrous deeds; you alone are God.

 Fr.
-Austin Chukwuemeka IHEKWEME (Ikenanzizi, Nigeria)Today, we see how one of Jesus' disciples tells him: «Lord, teach us to pray, just as John taught his disciples» (Lk 11:1).
-Jesus' reply: «When you pray, say this: Father, hallowed be your name, may your kingdom come, give us each day the kind of bread we need, and forgive us our sins, for we also forgive all who do us wrong, and do not bring us to the test» (Lk 11:2-4), may be summarized in a single phrase: the best mental attitude for the Christian prayer is that of a child in front of his father.
+Austin Chukwuemeka IHEKWEME (Ikenanzizi, Nigeria)Today we hear one of the disciples say to Jesus, “Lord, teach us to pray just as John taught his disciples” (Lk 11:1).
+Jesus’ answer is simple and profound: “When you pray, say: Father, hallowed be your name, your Kingdom come.
+Give us each day our daily bread and forgive us our sins for we ourselves forgive everyone in debt to us, and do not subject us to the final test” (Lk 11:2-4).
+This can be summed up in one phrase: the right disposition for Christian prayer is the attitude of a child before his father.

-We can see right away that the prayer, according to Jesus, is something like a “father-son” kinship.
-That is, a family matter based on a relation of closeness and love.
-The image of God as a father speaks to us of a relationship based on affection and intimacy, not on power and authority.
+We see immediately that prayer, according to Jesus, is a relationship of “father and child.”
+It’s a family matter, grounded in familiarity and love.
+The image of God as Father speaks to us of affection and intimacy—not primarily of power and authority.

-To pray as Christians means to position ourselves in a situation whereby we see God as our father and we speak to him as his sons: «You write: ‘To pray is to talk with God.
+To pray as Christians means putting ourselves in the position where we see God as our Father, speaking to Him as His sons: “You write: ‘To pray is to talk with God.
 But about what?’.
 About what?
 About Him, about yourself: joys, sorrows, successes and failures, noble ambitions, daily worries, weaknesses!
 And acts of thanksgiving and petitions: and Love and reparation.
-In a word: to get to know him and to get to know yourself: ‘to get acquainted!’» (St. Josemaria).
+In a word: to get to know Him and to get to know yourself: ‘to get acquainted!”
+(Saint Josemaría)

-When children speak with their parents they try to transmit, through their words and body language, what they feel in their heart.
-We become better praying men and women when our relation with God is more intimate, as that of a father with his son.
-Jesus himself left with us his own example.
-He is the Way.
+When children speak to their parents, they focus on one thing: to express, in words and gestures, what they carry in their hearts.
+We grow as men and women of prayer when our dealings with God become more intimate—like the bond of a father with his child.
+Jesus Himself gave us this example.
+He is the way.